Super-heated first order phase transitions: Gravitational waves from superheating

 In section \ref{sec:nucleation} we have identified several possible phase transitions, and we can say that they happen during the following phases

-The inverse transition while heating happens certainly during matter dominance, since the temperature raise is present only for time scales much shorter than the decay rate $\Gamma_R^{-1}$.
-The inverse transition while cooling (after the system drops below $T_{\rm max}$ adiabatically), could be happen both during matter or radiation dominance, depending on whether the nucleation happens before or after $T_R$.
+The inverse transition while heating certainly happens during matter dominance, since the temperature raise is present only for time scales much shorter than the decay rate $\Gamma_R^{-1}$.
+The inverse transition while cooling (after the system drops below $T_{\rm max}$ adiabatically), could happen during either matter or radiation dominance, depending on whether the nucleation happens before or after $T_R$.
 The dilution factor $\eta$ for the inverse (while heating) is the fourth power of the ratio of the scale factor at nucleation and at $T_R$, leading to the estimate

 The dilution factor determines the amplitude of the gravitational wave produced by the inverse phase transition as